brennoflavio/brennoflavio.com.br/content/posts/lemmy-freebsd/index.md

 ## Lemmy-ui

 Here we'll be dealing with Javascript packages.
 Some of them will fail when you run this command.
-Please read the output, and for optional dependencies you can ignore it, but some will ask you to install some packages manually, do that and retry the installation step.
+Please read the output, and for optional dependencies you can ignore them, but some will ask you to install some packages manually, do that and retry the installation step.

 First lets go to the root directory: